dnimo/husky/README.md

 # husky

-This project is released by KuoCh"ing Chang.
+This project is released by KuoCh'ing Chang.

-We are shooting this project to solve medical information processing.
+In this project, we will use the latest NLP technology to process medical information, including but not limited to the following tasks:

+- Data cleaning
+- Tokenization
+- Model training
+- Model evaluation
+- Model inference
+- Model deployment
+- Model visualization
+- Model optimization

 All rights belong to the author.